-The Company will bear the cost of solicitation of proxies.
-In addition to the use of the mails, proxies may be solicited by certain officers, directors and employees of the Company without extra compensation, by telephone, facsimile or personal interview.
-D.F.
-King & Company, Inc. has been retained by the Company for a fee not to exceed \$5,000 to aid in solicitation of proxies.
+We will bear the cost of solicitation of proxies.
+In addition to the use of the mails, proxies may be solicited by certain of our officers, directors and employees without extra compensation, by telephone, facsimile or personal interview.
+We have retained D.F.
+King & Company, Inc. for a fee not to exceed \$5,000 to aid in solicitation of proxies.